junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 Cass turns to him to answer, "Yes, as far as I know, Michael is the first archangel God's created, strongest and the most powerful among all angels and archangels, it wouldn't be a surprise if he is also the brightest."

 Sam nods slightly but still not fully convinced, "Doesn't Lucifer also have a name called 'Morningstar'?
 I thought before the Fall, he was believed to be the brightest by many according to the lore.
 I mean, isn't that's why Michael and Lucifer fight in the first place?
-Fighting for the title of 'brightest' and 'God's favorite', it's like the Heaven's version of Golden Apple Contest, and Armageddon is exactly like Trojan War."
+Fighting for the title of 'brightest' and 'God's favorite', it's like Heaven's version of Golden Apple Contest, and Armageddon is exactly like Trojan War.
+And he indeed warded you off when Amara was in Heaven last time."

 "Jesus, when can we ever break free from these two bastards."
 Dean whines loudly before Cass can answer, then asks, "Say we have two candidates, what's next?"